sciglio/starter-academic/content/post/getting-started/index.md

 subtitle: Effects of the environment on quantum systems: decoherence, bound states and high impedance in superconducting circuits.

 # Summary for listings and search engines
+summary: a

-summary: I will defend my thesis Effects of the environment on quantum systems: decoherence, bound states and high impedance in superconducting circuits September the 3rd 2021.
+# I will defend my thesis **Effects of the environment on quantum systems: decoherence, bound states and high impedance in superconducting circuits** September the 3rd 2021.
 Everyone is welcome to attend.

 # Link this post with a project
 projects: []